 Jeff Reece, M.S., Director

-- Liaison to equipment outside NIDDK, when the ALMIAC or other NIDDK labs do not have the optimal equipment.
-Almost always when this situation arises, the equipment can be found at another Institute here on the Bethesda campus.
+- Connection to resources outside NIDDK ALMIAC, when the ALMIAC does not have the optimal equipment.
+Almost always when this situation arises, the equipment can be found elsewhere on the NIH Bethesda campus.

 If you work at NIDDK and wish to use ALMIAC resources, please contact Jeff Reece.